lcpilling/twistR/README.md

 Z | A string containing the model covariates to appear in the `glm()` models (for example "age+sex").
 All need to be in data.frame `D`.
 D | A data.frame containing the above variables.
 Link | Link function for the `glm()` - needs to be one of "logit","probit" or "identity".
-If unspecified the default is "logit". alpha | The p-value threshold for the chi-square test, estimating whether two estimates should be combined.
+If unspecified the default is "logit". alpha | The p-value threshold for the chi-square test, assessing whether two estimates should be combined.
 Default is 0.05.

 #### gmte_continuous()